mattermost/docs/source/deployment/sso-saml.rst

-SAML Single-Sign-On (E20)
+SAML Single Sign-On (E20)
 =========================

 Overview
 --------

-SAML Single-Sign-On integration offers the following benefits:
+SAML Single Sign-On integration offers the following benefits:

--  **Single-sign-on.** Users can sign-in to Mattermost with their SAML credentials.
+-  **Single sign-on.** Users can sign-in to Mattermost with their SAML credentials.
 -  **Centralized identity management.** Mattermost accounts can display user information from SAML, such as first and last name, email and